Apostle to the Apostles

 Lazarus became the bishop of Marseilles.
 Martha was buried in Tarascon.
 In AD 62, they were joined by Jesus’ brother James the Just who was forced to leave Jerusalem to avoid being killed by the Sanhedrin (stoning to death).

-James (the new Joseph of Arimathea) went on to Glastonbury in AD 64, taking with him Jesus and Mary’s oldest son, also named Jesus.
-The stone there with the names ‘Jesus Mary’ are in memory of Jesus, their father and brother and Mary Magdalene who had died in AD 63, not Mary, Jesus’ mother.
+James (the new Joseph of Arimathea) went on to Glastonbury in AD 64, taking with him Mary’s oldest son, also named Jesus.
+The stone there with the names ‘Jesus Mary’ are in memory of Jesus, their brother-in-law and father and Mary Magdalene (their sister-in-law and mother) who had died in AD 63, not Mary, Jesus’ mother.
 James was later martyred in England and before his death asked for his remains to be sent to join Mary’s in the chapel of the Ste.
 Baume).

 Mary’s relics were kept at this chapel at the foot of the Ste.
 Baume mountain in Provence, guarded for a thousand years by Cassionite monks.
 At the time of the Saracen invasions in 710, her body was removed from her sarcophagus and put into that of a St. Sidonia, together with a document by the monks saying what they had done to preserve her remains from being desecrated.
 In 1279 this sarcophagus was opened and her bones were discovered.
 Her skull was encased in a magnificent gold jewelled head and her bones put in a separate casket in the chapel.
 Many kings and popes visited the chapel over the centuries.
 The chapel was probably the most sacred and venerated place in France.